deepanshs/mrsimulator/docs/user_guide/method/method.rst

     :align: center

     Energy level diagram for three coupled spin :math:`I=1/2` nuclei.
-Arrows beginning at the initial state and end at the final state represent the single-spin single-quantum transitions.
+Arrows beginning at the initial state and ending at the final state represents the single-spin single-quantum transitions.
 Transitions are labeled with their corresponding single-spin :math:`\text{p}_i` transition symmetry function
     values.